dirkweissenborn/genie-kb/README.md

 # General Information

+This repo is DEPRECATED and is not supported anymore.

 This repository contains implementations for a variety of AKBC (Automatic Knowledge Base Completion) scoring models.
 In its current version only [scoring models](model/models.py) for triples